 The Urban Renewal Authority completed \$1,313,755 in infrastructure improvements to prepare for commercial development at Mile High Greyhound Park.
-Improvements include the construction of 63rd Avenue, the installation of underground utilities to future building pads, and the construction of a detention pond to accommodate the redevelopment of Tract Rait he Refail center for Mile High Greyhound Park.
+Improvements include the construction of 63rd Avenue, the installation of underground utilities to future building pads, and the construction of a detention pond to accommodate the redevelopment of Tract B as the Retail center for Mile High Greyhound Park.